Project guideGPDO Class C

 application fee

-Based on 11 decided applications in Waltham Forest over 12 months (9 granted, 2 refused). * Limited data — treat as indicative.
+Based on 20 decided applications in Waltham Forest over 24 months (15 granted, 5 refused).

 Waltham Forest has conservation areas including Walthamstow Village, Highams Park, and Wood Street.
 Article 4 Directions cover Walthamstow Village and some Victorian conservation areas, restricting window and door alterations.
 The borough borders Epping Forest along its eastern edge, with additional constraints near the forest boundary.
 Listed buildings cluster in Walthamstow Village.
 The Lee Valley flood zones affect western riverside properties.